Z-Test Calculator

 = 4 |

-This Z-value would then be compared against a critical value from the Z-distribution table typically at a 0.05 significance level.
-The critical value for a 0.05 significance level is approximately ±1.96.
-The Z-value of 4 is greater than 1.96.
-Therefore, the null hypothesis is rejected and the score of this program is considered significantly different from the national average at the 0.05 significance level.
+Then, compare the z-statistic against a critical value from the Z-distribution table.
+Typically, a significance level of 0.05, which has a critical value of approximately ±1.96, is used.
+Since a z-statistic of 4 is greater than 1.96, we reject the null hypothesis and can conclude that the score of this program is significantly different from the national average at a 0.05 significance level.

-The two-sample Z-test (or independent samples Z-test) compares the means from two independent groups to determine if there is a statistically significant difference between them.
+The two-sample Z-test compares the means from two independent groups to determine if there is a statistically significant difference between them.

 Hypotheses